cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 be a more authentic case study of the process.

 ---

+# Day 23

+2020-06-19

+I am busy busy busy busy busy.

+### Achieved

+- [x] leetcode problems
+- [x] started work on a clone of asteroids game
+  - [x] managed to find a simple and fast multimedia library to work with that I find intuitive it is called SFML (Simple Fast Multimedia Library)  ...
+I love it
+  - [x] I am developing the game without the use of any tutorial or guide - just with the use of the reference, CTags and VIM.
+It is **very** rewarding
+- [x] Managed to find a second academic reference for my master's  course  - one of the referees has actually submitted their reference as well

+### Not Achieved

+- [ ] Have any sort of free time to write this post

+---
 # Days 14-20
 2020-06-10 - 2020-06-16

 Carry on programming every day, and mostly C++.
 Leetcode 30 day coding challenge has had some more challenging problems.
 I've started developing some of my own libraries to use in the solving of the leetcode problems.

 I've stopped applying for jobs, as I have been too busy to do it properly.
-I am focusing on applying to two more universities and carrying on studying in my spare time.
-None of the sent applications have come back, and the recruiter that was offering me a potential job in Berlin has "ghosted" me, after advertising a potential interview code test.
+I am focusing on applying to two more universities and carrying on studying in my spare time. ~~None of the sent applications have come back, and the recruiter that was offering me a potential job has "ghosted" me~~ (Updated: spoke a bit too soon, the job has actually come back and I have a code challenge lined up for Saturday, I am super excited about this, as it is an incredible opportunity in a fantastic office working with what I love the most - C++).

 ### Achieved